OpenTranslationBible/open-bible/en-GB/18.Job/md/job-37.md

 ## Job 37:17

-> You whose garments are hot,
+> You whose garments are warm,
 > When the land is still because of the south wind?

 ## Job 37:18